LearnTeachCode/debugging-report-template/README.md

 Your conclusion here...
 1. Hypothesis is wrong since as the documentation explains, single-quoted and double-quoted strings work the same way.

+2. Hypothesis not confirmed. == did not make a difference.
 ```

 <br/>